About the Corvinus Language Exam Centre

 International Relations language exams are organised by the Examination Centre three times a year.
 For further information see the exam calendar.

 Examinees may sign up for complex, oral and written examinations.
 If a complex exam is chosen and the examinee fails one part of it and passes the other, a certificate for the passed examination part (oral or written) will be issued.

 Having passed an exam at the Corvinus Language Examination Centre, examinees will get a language examination certificate acknowledged by the Hungarian state.
 Along with the Hungarian specification, the level specified in the Common European Framework of Reference (B1 for basic, B2 for Intermediate and C1 for advanced) is also printed on the certificate.

 Regardless of exam type and level, the exam (part) is considered a pass if the examinee reaches an average result of at least 60%.
 Concerning skills (reading comprehension, writing skills, speaking skills, listening comprehension, and on bilingual examinations, mediation) specified by Govt.
 Decree 137/2008.
 (V. 16) and tested by the respective exam part, a minimum score of 40% must be reached.

-Below that, the exam is considered a fail.
-For the language proficiency skill there is no specified minimum.
 The assessment of examinees’ langueage skills is based on a compensation assessment scheme, but only if the parts of a complex examination are taken in the same exam period.
 Passing one part of the examination can’t compensate for the results of the other part taken later.